lilianricaud/patterning-complexity/english/culture-hacking_sequence.md

 Together you can create language (visual language, sonic language, music, body language, or plain old words).
 Put a name on whatever that is you are creating together.

+> Questions to ask: What are the recurrent actions, cracks, you use that are specific of you way of working ?
+How can you call them ?
+Is there any jargon that is already in use in your context and nowhere else ?
+Is there any jargon in use in other contexts that is meaningful for you and you could take back to your context?

 ### 7. Institutionalize

 This is not actually something that the hacker does, it's just that the new pattern replicates itself throughout culture.
 New institutions or new ways of interacting are built around them.

 And then it's time to let go, because if yo feel confortable with you brainchild and you want to stay in it, it's dangerous (GRAVEDIGGER-FOUNDER).

-It's counter intuitive, but it'ssomething you have to let go because you want to move on to observe again and maybe even undermine the very thing that you created a few years back.
+It's counter intuitive, but it's something you have to let go because you want to move on to observe again and maybe even undermine the very thing that you created a few years back.

+> Questions to ask: Do you need to keep looking after your brainchild ?
+Is your brainchild ripe to grow on it's own even if it's not exactly the way you want it to grow ?

 ### 8. Observe again (go back to 1)